norvig/paip-lisp/docs/chapter8.md

 Encouraged by success in these areas, people hoped that computers could also be used on more complex problems; to differentiate or integrate a mathematical expression and come up with another expression as the answer, rather than just a number.
 Several programs were developed along these lines in the 1960s and 1970s.
 They were used primarily by professional mathematicians and physicists with access to large mainframe computers.
-Recently, programs like MATHLAB !!!(span) {:.smallcaps} , DERIVE !!!(span) {:.smallcaps} , and MATHEMATICA !!!(span) {:.smallcaps} have given these capabilities to the average personal computer user.
+Recently, programs like MATHLAB, DERIVE, and MATHEMATICA have given these capabilities to the average personal computer user.

-It is interesting to look at some of the history of symbolic algebra, beginning in 1963 with SAINT !!!(span) {:.smallcaps} , James Slagle's program to do symbolic integration.
+It is interesting to look at some of the history of symbolic algebra, beginning in 1963 with SAINT, James Slagle's program to do symbolic integration.
-Originally, SAINT !!!(span) {:.smallcaps} was heralded as a triumph of AI.
+Originally, SAINT was heralded as a triumph of AI.
-It used general problem-solving techniques, similar in kind to GPS !!!(span) {:.smallcaps} , to search for solutions to difficult problems.
+It used general problem-solving techniques, similar in kind to GPS, to search for solutions to difficult problems.
 The program worked its way through an integration problem by choosing among the techniques known to it and backing up when an approach failed to pan out.
-SAINT'S !!!(span) {:.smallcaps} behavior on such problems was originally similar to (and eventually much better than) the performance of undergraduate calculus students.
+SAINT's behavior on such problems was originally similar to (and eventually much better than) the performance of undergraduate calculus students.

 Over time, the AI component of symbolic integration began to disappear.
-Joel Moses implemented a successor to SAINT !!!(span) {:.smallcaps} called SIN !!!(span) {:.smallcaps} .
+Joel Moses implemented a successor to SAINT called SIN.
 It used many of the same techniques, but instead of relying on search to find the right combination of techniques, it had additional mathematical knowledge that led it to pick the right technique at each step, without any provision for backing up and trying an alternative.
-SIN !!!(span) {:.smallcaps} solved more problems and was much faster than SAINT !!!(span) {:.smallcaps} , although it was not perfect: it still occasionally made the wrong choice and failed to solve a problem it could have.
+SIN solved more problems and was much faster than SAINT, although it was not perfect: it still occasionally made the wrong choice and failed to solve a problem it could have.

 By 1970, the mathematician R.
 Risch and others developed algorithms for indefinite integration of any expression involving algebraic, logarithmic, or exponential extensions of rational functions.